applitools/eyes-ios-hello-world/README.md

 $ gem install cocoapods

-To install dependecies those are mentioned in PodilfeaPods, run the following command:
+To install dependecies those are mentioned in Podilfe, run the following command:

 $ pod install